 In many companies today, talent management is done out of context and individual goals are mostly based on what individuals want to learn.
-Managers may think that by considering an individual’s needs and wants, gathering behavioral and performance feedback from team members, and adding their own perspective on development priorities as direct managers, they’ve taken a holistic approach to talent management.
+Managers may think that they’ve taken a holistic approach to talent management.
+After all, they’ve considering the individual’s needs and wants, have gathered feedback from team members, and have added their own perspective. as managers.
 But can that really be the case when development talks center almost entirely around the individual?

 Don’t get me wrong: individual input is still the most important part of setting individual goals.
 You want people to have goals they’re motivated to work towards, after all.
-But if the development conversation is only focused on individual growth without looking at the context of the team and where the company is headed long-term, there’s bound to be growth areas that go unnoticed despite being valuable to the team, the company, and, of course, the individual.
+But when development conversations focus on individual growth without considering the teams context and the company long-term goals, you’ll miss growth areas that are more valuable to the team, the company, and, of course, the individual.

 What’s the alternative?
 To involve the entire team in setting individual goals!

-The missing dimension in the traditional approach is the team’s context i.e. its challenges, growth areas, and short- and long-term goals.
-Teams that consider every team member’s needs and ambitions, as well as the needs of the team, in individual goal setting outperform teams in which individuals set growth goals in isolation from their team’s context.
+The missing dimension in the traditional approach is team’s context i.e. its challenges, growth areas, and goals (short and long term).
+Teams that seriously consider and let those aspects influence individual goals, outperform teams that define individual goals in isolation of context.

 But is this approach really what’s best for the individual?

 If you’re wondering how this fits in with traditional or current forms of management, you’re not alone.
-Team-based talent management is still a new concept, and, as with all new concepts and changes, conversations to discuss concerns and get buy-in need to take place.
+Team Talent Management is still a new concept, and, as with all new concepts and changes, conversations to discuss concerns and get buy-in need to take place.

 To get started, you’ll want to focus on getting buy-in from the team and from managers.
 Here’s how you can approach these conversations: